Adele closes out 2015 with sixth week atop U.S. Billboard chart

-LOS ANGELES (Reuters) - British singer Adele closed out 2015 with a sixth consecutive week atop the weekly U.S. Billboard 200 album chart on Monday, as her album “25” cemented its status as the biggest-selling record of the year.
+LOS ANGELES, Jan 4 (Reuters) - British singer Adele closed out 2015 with a sixth consecutive week atop the weekly U.S. Billboard 200 album chart on Monday, as her album “25” cemented its status as the biggest-selling record of the year.

 Adele’s “25” sold 363,000 units in the final week of 2015, bringing her total U.S. sales tally to 7.4 million, according to figures from Nielsen SoundScan.